Physiology: Early modern period

 In 1858, Joseph Lister studied the cause of blood coagulation and inflammation that resulted after previous injuries and surgical wounds.
-He later discovered and implemented antiseptics in the operating room, and as a result, decreased death rate from surgery by a substantial amount.
+He later discovered and implemented antiseptics in the operating room, and as a result, decreased the death rate from surgery by a substantial amount.

 The Physiological Society was founded in London in 1876 as a dining club.
 The American Physiological Society (APS) is a nonprofit organization that was founded in 1887.
 The Society is, "devoted to fostering education, scientific research, and dissemination of information in the physiological sciences."

 In 1891, Ivan Pavlov performed research on "conditional responses" that involved dogs' saliva production in response to a bell and visual stimuli.

 In the 19th century, physiological knowledge began to accumulate at a rapid rate, in particular with the 1838 appearance of the Cell theory of Matthias Schleiden and Theodor Schwann.
 It radically stated that organisms are made up of units called cells.
 Claude Bernard's (1813–1878) further discoveries ultimately led to his concept of milieu interieur (internal environment), which would later be taken up and championed as "homeostasis" by American physiologist Walter B. Cannon in 1929.
 By homeostasis, Cannon meant "the maintenance of steady states in the body and the physiological processes through which they are regulated."
 In other words, the body's ability to regulate its internal environment.
 William Beaumont was the first American to utilize the practical application of physiology.

 Nineteenth-century physiologists such as Michael Foster, Max Verworn, and Alfred Binet, based on Haeckel's ideas, elaborated what came to be called "general physiology", a unified science of life based on the cell actions, later renamed in the 20th century as cell biology.